 Choose first class if you don’t want to be in a sleeper cabin with smokers.
 Some rail holidays allow you the opportunity to stay in a local village and experience local life.

 Is there anywhere more spectacular than the Rocky Mountains in Canada?
-As a luxury travel experience it takes you on various routes from Vancouver to Banff or Jasper, passing through Whistler, Quesnel and Kamloops (depending on your route).
+As a luxury travel experience, it takes you on various routes from Vancouver to Banff or Jasper, passing through Whistler, Quesnel and Kamloops (depending on your route).

-Vancouver to Banff is the original Rocky Mountaineer route which slope at Lake Louise and takes a total of two days.
+Vancouver to Banff is the original Rocky Mountaineer route which stops at Lake Louise and takes a total of two days.
 The Rocky Mountaineer isn’t cheap but it saves you driving alone for days through the stunning landscape of the Canadian Rockies.
 Journeys take from 2 days to 5 days.

 Australia is so vast that the only way to really see this magnificent landscape is by rail.
 The Ghan runs from Adelaide to Darwin and gives you access to areas of Oz that you may not have seen otherwise.
 It is named after the early pioneers who came from Afghanistan with their camels.